reflexer-labs/merkle-distributor/README.md

 The publish the new distribution on the server:
 1. Go to Go https://dash.cloudflare.com/ login
-2. Go to the Workers page, go to tab KV
+2. Go to the Workers page, go to the KV tab
-3. Click on view the MERKLE_DISTRIBUTOR
+3. Click view on the MERKLE_DISTRIBUTOR
 4. Upload the files in `scripts/merkle-paths-output/` to their respective field.